Ricardo-Osorio/dwarf-fortress-dfhack-docker/README.md

 - [noNVC](https://novnc.com/info.html) - JavaScript VNC client library.
 Allows to connects to a VNC server through any browser.
 - [Dwarf Fortress](https://www.bay12games.com//dwarves/) - GUI application we intend to run.

-Which are all downloaded at runtime and all is built on top of the image `debian:buster` and has a final image size of ~540MB.
+All downloaded at runtime and built from `debian:buster`.
+In total the image size is around 540MB.

 ## The image